Murder of Rafael Ramos and Wenjian Liu: Wenjian Liu

 Wenjian Liu (刘文健 (劉文健, Liú Wénjiàn); April8, 1982 – December20, 2014) was the only son of Chinese immigrants Weitang Liu and Xiuyan Li.
-He and his family came to the United States from Taishan, Guangdong in China, when he was 12years old.
+He and his family came to the United States from Taishan, Guangdong, when he was 12years old.
 He was a seven-year veteran officer of the NYPD who had married Peixia Chen in October 2014.
 He had no children at the time of his death.

 Following a wake on January3 containing elements of Chinese and Buddhist rituals, a funeral service for Liu took place on January4 at the Ralph Aievoli & Son Funeral Home in Dyker Heights, Brooklyn.
 In protest of de Blasio's perceived lack of support for them, some attending police officers turned their backs on the video screen showing de Blasio's eulogy speech; however, de Blasio and NYPD Commissioner Bill Bratton were also saluted at the ceremony.
 Afterward, Liu's body was transported to Cypress Hills Cemetery in Cypress Hills, Brooklyn, and was laid to rest.
 After his burial, a post burial dinner, a Chinese tradition for honoring the deceased and giving his spirit a good send-off to heaven, was held in Sunset Park, Brooklyn.

 On the night that Liu died, at the request of Chen, his widow, and with the approval of his family members, doctors retrieved and collected his semen for preservation to allow Chen the chance to conceive a child belonging to her and Liu.
 After being artificially inseminated, Chen successfully became pregnant and, in July 2017, gave birth to a girl named Angelina.
 In late 2021, Chen attempted to use her late husband's NYPD benefits plan to file for Child Survivor Benefits with the Social Security Administration for their daughter, but was initially denied twice due to an outdated legal definition of the term "biological parents"; moreover, the denial claim stated that Liu did not provide a signed consent with two witnesses to provide permission to use his sperm for conceiving a child.
 These hurdles were finally removed when Senator Andrew Gounardes, with the help of New York Governor Kathy Hochul, stepped in and had the law amended to recognize the validity of a child's biological parents having conceived him or her through in vitro fertilisation, and in the end, Chen was able to claim Child Survivor Benefits for her daughter.